 The National Farm Animal Care Council has announced that the Code of Practice for the Care and Handling of Equines, published in 2013, will be updated.
 The Code contains requirements and recommended practices for on-farm care of equines.

 An important first step in the Code development process is the initial survey to capture top welfare concerns from all interested individuals.
 The input received will help the Code Development Committee understand the kinds of issues people wish to see considered in the update.
 Everyone is invited to participate!
-The survey is open until May 16.

-Update: this survey has now closed.
+Update: this survey has now closed but the public commenting period is now open.

 Next steps